Men, Their Needs, and What It Has to Do With Affairs

 Ad

 Affairs occur for many different reasons and I am only touching on one of them here.
 When a lot of couples come to me for help after an affair, I see this pattern occurring.
-The husband is not feeling admired in the relationship and he becomes vulnerable when a woman at work, or female friend shows that admiration.
-Men bear responsibility here as well, they have a choice and certainly an affair doesn’t have to be one of them.
+The husband does not feel admired in the relationship and he becomes vulnerable when a woman at work, or a female friend shows that admiration.
+Men bear responsibility here as well, they have a choice, and certainly, an affair doesn’t have to be one of them.
 But in examining what makes marriage successful, we have to be aware of and acknowledge the needs of both partners.

 Keep Reading By Author Dana Vince, M.A., LPC, MHSP